simpleidserver/SimpleIdServer/docs/documentation/uma20/protectresource.md

 ```

 * Add a new controller `PicturesController`.
 * Add a private function `GetAccessTokenWithUMAProtectionScope`.
-It will be called to get an access token valids on the `uma_protection` scope and use it to get a permission ticket valids on a specific UMA resource and scope.
+It will be called to get an access token (Protection API Access Token or PAT) valids on the `uma_protection` scope.
+This PAT token will be used to get a Permission Ticket (PT) valids on a specific UMA resource and one or more scopes.

 ```
 private async Task<string> GetAccessTokenWithUMAProtectionScope()